littletof/prettyBenching/README.md

 Using Deno's `--allow-hrtime` flag when running your code will result in a more precise benchmarking, because than float milliseconds will be used for measurement instead of integer.

-You can use `nocolor` in the options of both `prettyBenchmarkProgress` and `prettyBenchmarkResult` to turn off the colored on the output.
+You can use `nocolor` in the options of both `prettyBenchmarkProgress` and `prettyBenchmarkResult` to turn off the coloring on the output.
-It doesn't interfere with the Deno's color settings.
+It doesn't interfere with the Deno's `fmt` color settings.

 # prettyBenchmarkProgress
 [![deno version](https://img.shields.io/badge/deno-1.0.5-success?logo=deno)](https://github.com/denoland/deno)